An Introduction To Mountain Biking

 Are you a beginner?

-If there’s any mountain biking in your area, chances are there’ll be a club or two which will cater to beginners.
+If there’s any mountain biking in your area, chances are there’ll be a club or two that will cater to beginners.

 Practice makes perfect